 Best For: Immersive math practice basis common core standards

 SplashLearn covers over 400 math skills in engaging game forms.
 It is a gamified platform for preschoolers to learn basic math concepts while playing free games.
-The platform has a vast 4000+ content library to make math fun and simple for preschool and kindergarten students.
+The platform has a vast 4000+ content library to make math fun and simple for preschool students.
 It is a web and mobile app-based learning platform offering activities like counting in groups, comparing numbers, and more.

 2. Moose Math